 The Business Technology Standard breaks the traditional organisational silos in two ways:

 i) By defining co-operational teams and steering bodies instead of organisational counterparties and governance structures

-ii) By using the same role names for enterprise and digital development.
+ii) By using the same role names for business and process development as well as for product and service development.

 The Business Technology Standard proposes working co-operatively across organisational boundaries using joint identities, teams and steering bodies as a replacement for relationship management-specific roles (such as Business Relationship Manager).
 Poorly managed demand is usually not a consequence of a gap between business and technology organisations, but rather a sign of missing roles and practices in business excellence identity and demand discipline.
 With this approach, it is easier to identify and implement the improvement actions as it is no longer an abstract gap between two organisations not belonging to any individual.